VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 ## Discovering a Bug During the Migration

-When the test team ran their tests on the system after the migration, they discovered that the number of seat types in the Orders and Registrations bounded context was different from the number prior to the migration.
+When the test team ran their tests on the system after the migration, we discovered that the number of seat types in the Orders and Registrations bounded context was different from the number prior to the migration.
 The investigation revealed the following cause.